shariq1989/cookbook/content/recipe/blackened_mahimahi.md

 #### How can I serve the mahi-mahi?

 Oh, the options!
-Of course, you can serve it as is with fresh [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/).
+Of course, you can serve it with our fresh [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/), and that is our personal favorite.

 * Break up the cooked fish and add it to a warmed corn tortilla for a blackened mahi-mahi taco.
-Top it with [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/) for even more flavor.
+Top the taco with [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/) for even more flavor.

 * Serve the blackened mahi-mahi over rice or pilaf, or you can mix the fish with the rice and some black beans to make it a bowl.

-* Blackened Mahi-mahi would be a great addition to any salad.
+* Blackened mahi-mahi would be a great addition to any salad.

 * Serve it as a blackened mahi-mahi sandwich on ciabatta bread with avocado, cabbage, butter lettuce, and [spicy mayo dressing](https://www.jamilghar.com/recipe/spicy_mayo_dressing/).